 You have a pattern of seeking out and attracting people who take and take from you until your love account is completely empty.
 Even then you still keep trying to draw love from an empty love account hoping that at some point you’ll be able to “turn things around”.
 You think that your undying martyr-like devotion will make others love you and become permanently devoted to you once you’ve made them see just how much worthy of love you are.

-Unfortunately for you, people usually do not love and become permanently devoted because you made them love you.
-In fact when people feel that you’re trying too hard, they feel trapped, manipulated.
+Unfortunately for you, people usually do not love and become devoted because you made them love you.
+In fact when people feel that you’re trying too hard, they feel trapped, manipulated and want distance from you.

 The saddest part of buying toxic love assets is that you’re working too hard, but not depositing anything in your love account.
 You are not saving and not investing.
 You’re always left feeling unloved and unlovable, and sick and tired of being sick and tired.
 You have nothing left in your love account — not even for yourself when you most need it.